xanning/Elysia/README.md

 ## An HLS media downloader and converter with quality, language (and more) selection

-- Go to Releases page, and download the Windows executable.
-For macOS look below.
+- Download the source code and `python elysia.py`

 - The URL you need to input is the HLS playlist link.